Archive | July, 2009

 Review: Purring Thrusting Panther Vibrator

-I’m unfortunately no longer working with Fascinations, so for those of you that would like to purchase the Purring Thrusting Panther Vibrator and help a sister out, please buy through my link posted below!
+I’m unfortunately no longer working with Fascinations.
+For those of that would still like to purchase the Purring Thrusting Panther Vibrator and support what I do, please buy through the link posted below!

 Sit back, relax, let me come to you.
 Sign up through the form below and have my posts sent straight to your inbox.
 Don’t worry, I promise not to spam you!